BelovAleksey/example/README.md

 ## Project structure

-- allure-results - after test all results copy to this directory and you can generate allure-report
+- allure-results/ - after test all results copy to this directory and you can generate allure-report
-- specs - store for all tests
+- specs/ - store for all tests
-- pages - describing Page Objects
+- pages/ - describing Page Objects

-### Config
+- wdio.conf.js and data.json - configuration and test data

-data.json and wdio.conf.js contain all configs
+- tsconfig.json - root of a TypeScript project